josephguzman1994/IllithidNova/README.md

     - **Error Handling**: Provides robust error handling to manage and report issues like connection timeouts or data retrieval errors.
     - **Support for Multiple Photometric System Files**: Users can choose from predefined photometric systems, or add new ones to the `photometric_systems` dictionary, which maps system names to corresponding data file paths.
     - **Direct Data Download and Save**: Automatically downloads the corresponding `.dat` (relabeled to `.set`) file containing the isochrone data, and saves it locally, handling any necessary URL corrections and format validations.
-  - **Data Unpacking**: Converts downloaded `.set` files into `.npz` files, separating data into individual isochrones separated by appropriate age, metallicity combinations.
+  - **Data Unpacking**: Converts downloaded `.set` or `.cmd` files into `.npz` files, separating data into individual isochrones separated by appropriate age, metallicity and rotation combinations.
   - **Flexible Directory Handling**: Users can specify the output directory for unpacked files or use the default working directory.
   - **Plotting Isochrones**: Provides functionality to plot isochrones by age or metallicity, and single isochrone diagrams.
   - **Maximum Isochrone Age Check**: Allows users to check the maximum isochrone age against table limits to ensure data integrity.